Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: The Kadanoff-Baym Equation

 Now, let us proceed to simplify the Eq.\eqref{KBcol}.
-The new singularity brought by the derivatives related to the $\delta$-function prohibits us from using the $\epsilon_{wall/coll}$ expansion.
-So, we need to keep all terms in $Y(\hat{X}_{+})Y(\hat{X}_{-})\delta^4(k+\frac{i}{2}d_z-p-p')$ but expand the Green's function to drop all the derivatives as Eq.\eqref{eq:fided} throught the Approximation-1.
+In light of the foregoing discussion, we need to keep all terms in $Y(\hat{X}_{+})Y(\hat{X}_{-})\delta^4(k+\frac{i}{2}d_z-p-p')$ but expand the Green's function to drop all the derivatives as Eq.\eqref{eq:fided} throught the Approximation-1.
 To go further, we must deal with the derivative inside the delta function.
-Because the vital non-local momentum structure is hidden in those terms.
-If $G_\phi^b(k,z)$ is a non-trivial function of $z$-coordinate, then four-momentum conservation will be broken, generating friction pressure coming from the collision term in the Kadanodd-Baym equation.
-To extract the non-local information inside the $\delta$-functions, we can use the Wigner transformation acting on the average coordinate
+If $G_\phi^b(k,z)$ is a non-trivial function of the $z$-coordinate, then four-momentum conservation will be broken, generating friction pressure coming from the collision term in the KBE.
+To extract the non-trivial information inside the $\delta$-functions, we can use the Wigner transformation acting on the average coordinate